 The annual State of the State address made by Governor Brian Kemp was streamed virtually.
 Legislators were able to watch from their offices or on a screen in the Senate chamber, as opposed to a typical joint session where both members of the Senate and House of Representatives would have joined in the same chamber.

-The Legislature convened on January 5, 2021.
-Currently, the Capitol and Annex remain closed to the public, including lobbyists, however there are protocols in place to schedule meetings with individual legislators in their offices.
-All legislative committee rooms are being updated to include the posting of limited capacity signage on doors, spacing tables and chairs to ensure social distancing and new technology for remote attendance and live streaming.
-Additionally, committee staff will provide a list of all attendees testifying in-person at committee hearings.
+The Legislature sine died on March 30, 2021.
+During the session, the Capitol and Annex remained closed to the public, including lobbyists, however, there were protocols in place to schedule meetings with individual legislators in their offices.
+All legislative committee rooms were updated to include the posting of limited capacity signage on doors, spacing tables, and chairs to ensure social distancing, and new technology for remote attendance and live streaming.
+Additionally, committee staff provided a list of all attendees testifying in-person at committee hearings.

-Leadership also has strongly encouraged all members to abide by social distancing recommendations and wear facial coverings at all times, while requiring masks while in chambers as well as in all all public areas.
-Senators will vote in-person, with social distancing, in the chamber.
-While in the House, a remote voting application has been developed to allow members to vote from their offices and have the vote tally on the board in the chamber.
-An electronic bill book, which displays bill text and amendments, also will be available to members in their offices as would be in the chamber.
-Additional precautions include reducing on-site staff, eliminating complimentary pages and providing COVID-19 testing opportunities for legislators and staff.
+Leadership also strongly encouraged all members to abide by social distancing recommendations and wear facial coverings at all times, while requiring masks while in chambers as well as in all public areas.
+Senators voted in-person, with social distancing, in the chamber.
+In the House, a remote voting application was developed to allow members to vote from their offices and have the vote tally on the board in the chamber.
+An electronic bill book, which displays bill text and amendments, also was available to members in their offices.
+Additional precautions included reducing on-site staff, eliminating complimentary pages, and providing COVID-19 testing opportunities for legislators and staff.

 The Legislature convened on January 5, 2021, a date set by the state Constitution.
-Discussions are underway to potentially meet in January, then recess until a later date, possibly March 1.
-Temperature checks, face masks and social distancing will be required to enter the Capitol.
+Temperature checks, face masks, and social distancing are required to enter the Capitol.
 The Senate plans to work with Mississippi Public Broadcasting to webcast more committee meetings on the Legislature’s YouTube channel.